valueflows/valueflows/mkdocs/docs/examples/ex-planning.md

     action: consume
     resourceConformsTo: wd:Q162 # optical fiber
     resourceQuantity:
-      om2:hasUnit: om2:metre
+      hasUnit: metre
-      om2:hasNumericalValue: .5
+      hasNumericalValue: .5
-    skos:note: Optical guide, can be of glass of polymer.
+    note: Optical guide, can be of glass of polymer.
 Usually it comes in a cylindrical shape.
 Can be MM (multimode) or SM (single mode)

   - '@id': urn:uuid:60f4204e-b8d2-4026-8577-102c3f82c0af
     '@type': RecipeFlow